 It’s all of those things, but for me all of that is beside the point.
 For me, it’s the sheer horror of a society willing to carry out judicial murder, vengeful, merciless, little better in the end than the crime of the doomed offender.
 I never went in for the “eye for an eye” bullshit, which anyway was supposed to be an exhortation to take care that the punishment was never disproportionate to the crime, and I don’t give a flyer if the Good Book gives the practice its seal of approval.
 I don’t care that generations of otherwise admirable folk had no qualms.
 I don’t care what the families of victims want, either – their emotions are understandable, but we don’t make policy just to suit the aggrieved, and their anguished wishes shouldn’t be used to rope me into complicity in one of society’s most appallingly misguided and medieval pratices.
 I wouldn’t even care if the death penalty was fairly applied, humanely administered, and a proven deterrent.
 No. It’s too frightening.
 It’s too sickening.
 It makes monsters of all of us, and I won’t hold with it, and never have.

-My attitude towards the death penalty was set in stone by the time I was six years old, believe it or not, the result of watching some age-inappropriate programming on daytime TV.
-When I was in my first year of public school, what we called “Primary” and what you probably knew as “kindergarten”, we only attended in the mornings.
+My attitude towards the death penalty was set in stone by the time I was quite young, maybe eleven or twelve years old, believe it or not, the result of watching some age-inappropriate programming on TV.
+My thoughts on the matter started to coalesce when I was in my first year of public school, what we called “Primary” and what you probably knew as “kindergarten”, we only attended in the mornings.
 Afternoons I spent at home with my wonderful stay-at-home mom, and I’d fire up the black and white console tube TV sometimes while she took her regular afternoon nap.
 The nap was a cherished ritual.
 I crawled under the covers with her so she could keep track of me, but of course I’d sometimes wander off once she was asleep, or at least that’s how I recall it today – Mom wasn’t the type to leave a kid unsupervised, and it’s a little murky how I wound up by myself in front of the tube.
 Yet so what anyway, if I got loose and flipped on the goggle box?
 I couldn’t get in too far over my head watching game shows and being bored by soap operas.
 There wasn’t a lot being broadcast back then.
 What could I possibly see?
 We only had two channels.

 Two was enough, as it turned out.
 It would have horrified my mother to discover me transfixed one afternoon after I’d flipped away from As the World Turns, or maybe it was The Edge of Night, to watch what I think was an episode of Take 30, the CBC show that touched on all sorts of topics every afternoon, hosted by eventual Governor General Adrienne Clarkson.
 Frozen forever in my memory is the show in which they covered the execution of a condemned California man by what was then the preferred method, inhalation of cyanide vapor in the gas chamber.
 A reporter narrated a set of still images, and here’s the thing I can never forget: his account of the helpful instruction from one of the guards to “take deep breaths, it’ll be over quicker”.